 - 1.1.
 Forest Park Primary School believes that all pupils have a right to attend school and learn in a safe environment, free from harm by adults or other pupils.
 Behaviour is managed to ensure a good and safe educational environment and staff have a clear understanding of the needs of all pupils. - 1.2.
-We recognise that some pupils will sometimes negatively affect the learning and wellbeing of others and their behaviour will be dealt with under the Behaviour Policy. - 1.3.
+We recognise that some pupils will sometimes negatively affect the learning and wellbeing of others, and their behaviour will be dealt with under the Behaviour Policy. - 1.3.
 Child on Child abuse Occasionally, allegations may be made against pupils by others in the school, which are of a safeguarding nature.
 Safeguarding allegations may include physical abuse, emotional abuse, online abuse, sexual abuse and sexual exploitation.
-This may take place within a romantic relationship and can happen to any child, of any age and any gender. - 1.4.
-To be considered a safeguarding allegation against a pupil, it is likely that some of the following features will be found:-
+This may take place within a romantic relationship and can happen to any child, of any age and any gender.
+It is important that when staff have any concerns about child-on-child abuse, they should speak to their DSL. - 1.4.
+To be considered a safeguarding allegation against a pupil, it is likely that some of the following features will be found: -

-The allegation:-
+The allegation: -